How Do Erosion And Deposition Work Together: Step-by-Step Guide

 Wind, Ice, and Gravity Join In

 Wind works best in dry, open areas.
-This leads to it can pick up sand, silt, or even fine clay, transporting it for miles before dropping it when conditions change.
+So it can pick up sand, silt, or even fine clay, transporting it for miles before dropping it when conditions change.
 In colder climates, ice can be a heavyweight champion: freeze‑thaw cycles expand cracks in rocks, breaking them apart, and glaciers can grind entire mountain ranges into valleys.
 Gravity, the silent driver, simply pulls everything downhill, often finishing the job that water or ice started.

 What Is Deposition, Then?